 Property and equipment are stated at cost, less accumulated depreciation.
-Depreciation is calculated using the straight-line method over the asset's estimated useful life, which is 20 years for buildings and laboratory equipment, three years for computer assets, five years for furniture and all other equipment and term of lease for leasehold improvements.
-Depreciation on assets begin when the asset is placed in service.
-Depreciation and amortization expense for the years ended December 31, 2021, and 2020 was \$50,000 and \$27,000, respectively.
+Depreciation is calculated using the straight-line method over the asset's estimated useful life, which ranges from 20 to 30 years for buildings, 15 years for land improvements, and laboratory equipment, three years for computer assets, five years for furniture and all other equipment and term of lease for leasehold improvements.
+Depreciation on assets begin when the asset is available for its intended use.
+Depreciation and amortization expense for the years ended December 31, 2022, and 2021 was \$1,253,000 and \$50,000, respectively.
 The Company's property and equipment is located in the United States.